simonspa/corryvreckan/src/modules/Timepix3Clustering/README.md

 **Status**: Functional

 #### Description
-This algorithm performs clustering on data from a Timepix3 device.
+This module performs clustering on data from a Timepix3 device.
 The clustering method is a charge-weighted centre of gravity calculation, using a positional cut and a timing cut on proximity.

 Split clusters can be recovered using a larger search radius for neighbouring pixels.